gvwilson/sdxpy/src/check/index.md

     an `h1` should only ever be followed by an `h2`, an `h2` should never be followed directly by an `h4`, and so on.

+### Report Full Path {: .exercise}

+Modify the checking tool so that it reports the full path for style violations when it finds a problem, e.g., reports 'div.div.p`
+(meaning "a paragraph in a div in another div") instead of just `p`.